invoiceninja/flutter-package/README.md

 }
 ```

-You can use WidgetsBindingObserver to run code when the app is resumed and maybe upvote issue [#57536](https://github.com/flutter/flutter/issues/57536) to make this better in the future.
+You can use WidgetsBindingObserver to run code when the app is resumed.

+Consider giving issue [#57536](https://github.com/flutter/flutter/issues/57536) a thumbs up to make this better in the future.